GSA/datagov-logstack/README.md

 # datagov-logdrain

-Run your own Elasticsearch-Fluentd-Kibana stack on cloud.gov using AWS Open Distro Elasticsearch.
+Run your own Elasticsearch-Logstash-Kibana stack on cloud.gov using AWS Open Distro Elasticsearch.

 ## Setup